1EC4/cosc315p2/README.md

 ## Contributors
 - **Anthony Boyko**
   - Organization - Setup weekly meetings and communicated the project requirements
-  - Java Implementation - tested and confirmed functionality aligns with assignment guidelines
+  - Java Implementation - Tested and confirmed functionality aligns with assignment guidelines
   - C Implementation - Setup the program framework based on the Java implementation
   - C Implementation - Created header files for the parameters, datatypes, and functions
   - C Implementation - Built the SafeQueue using semaphores for concurrency